ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 containing scalar output values (e.g. maximum sustainable yield) and time-series values (e.g. biomass each year), respectively.
-There are separate columns for OM and EM values, making it simple to calculate error metrics, such as relative (Fig. 2) or absolute error.
+There are separate columns for OM and EM values, making it simple to calculate error metrics, such as relative (Figure 2) or absolute error.

 # How ss3sim complements other simulation software